 The NSF CyberCorps® Scholarship for Service (SFS) program aims to recruit and train the next generation of highly skilled cybersecurity professionals.
 The program's goal is a full student placement in government cybersecurity positions with at least 80 percent of scholarship recipients securing placement in an executive agency.
 Please visit www.sfs.opm.gov for additional information.

 The Argo Cyber Emerging Scholars (ACES) program will establish a cybersecurity community of practice to grow and sustain a superior cybersecurity workforce through scholarships, professional development, high-impact learning practices, hands-on cybersecurity skills development, transfer pathways, and community and employer partnerships.
 The program will emphasize recruitment, retention, and advancement of underrepresented and underserved populations including women and veterans.

-- Full tuition scholarship for up to 30 semester credit hours per year for up to 2 years (excluding summer)
+- Full tuition scholarship for up to two years: up to 30 credit hours per year for undergraduate students and up to 18 credit hours per year for graduate students (excluding summer)

 - Professional allowance of up to $6,000 per academic year for SFS Job Fair and other travel, books, professional certifications, etc.

 Program Participation Requirements

 - Work in a Federal Executive Agency post-graduation for the number of years of the scholarship award.
 See Federal Executive and Non-Executive Agencies Listing.

 - Complete one summer internship for at least 10 weeks, typically paid, with a government organization (Federal, State, Local, or Tribal) during the scholarship period.

 - Participate in the annual CyberCorps® Scholarship for Service Job Fair, where SFS recipients meet government recruiters.

 - Participate in research and professional-development events and activities, for example, research project, career preparation activities or seminars.

 - Have a strong interest in working for an executive government organization.